-The Division of Liquor Control is responsible for controlling the manufacture, distribution, licensing, regulation, and merchandising of beer, wine, mixed beverages, and spirituous liquor as the law is outlined in the Ohio Revised Code Chapters 4301 and 4303.
-The division promotes the responsible consumption of these products by educating the public and ensuring that business owners and their employees are fully informed and properly trained on their responsibilities to prevent sales to underage or intoxicated individuals.
+The Division of Liquor Control regulates the manufacture, distribution, licensing, and merchandising of beer, wine, mixed beverages, and spirituous liquor as the law is outlined in the Ohio Revised Code Chapters 4301 and 4303.
+The Division promotes the responsible consumption of these products by educating the public and ensuring that business owners and their employees are fully informed and properly trained on their responsibilities to prevent sales to underage or intoxicated individuals.